Slot Volatility vs. Theoretical Payback Percentages

 Variance

-Unlike volatility, variance is not necessarily limited to a specific period, like a four-hour playing session, for example.
-Instead, it is a measurement of the distribution of spin outcomes over the long run.
-In other words, variance is indicative of how far the outcomes would stray from their expected statistical averages.
+Unlike volatility, variance is not confined to a specific period, such as a four-hour playing session.
+Instead, it is a measure of the distribution of spin outcomes over the long run.
+In other words, variance indicates how far the outcomes may stray from their expected statistical averages.

 How to Spot Low-Volatility Games

-Landbased casinos are not in the habit of revealing information about the volatility and hit frequency of their slots.
-This is not the case if one is playing online, though.
-Certain online gambling operators would readily share the volatility levels and the payout percentages of their reel-based games.
-Occasionally there are even filters that allow you to sift out the games based on volatility.
+Land-based casinos rarely reveal information about the volatility and hit frequency of their slots.
+The situation is different online.
+Many internet gambling operators openly share the volatility levels and payout percentages of their reel-based games, and some even provide filters that let you sort titles by volatility.

-If this information is unavailable, however, the only way to get an idea about the volatility of a given slot is to play it for a while.
-Here are several more hints that could help you spot the games with low volatility:
+If this information is unavailable, the only way to gauge a slot’s volatility is to play it for a while.
+Below are several additional tips that can help you identify low-volatility games:

 Fixed Jackpots